Northwestern Syria offensive (2019–2020): Army captures the M5 highway and continued Turkish clashes

 On 12 February, Turkey's president Erdogan announced: "I hereby declare that we will strike regime forces everywhere from now on regardless of the [2018] deal if any tiny bit of harm is dealt to our soldiers at observation posts or elsewhere."
 By this stage, Turkey had stationed 30,000 troops at the Syrian border, and sent 5,000 reinforcements to Idlib, bringing the total to 9,000, as well as establishing new defensive positions around Idlib city.

 On 13 February, heavy bombardment and ground clashes forced the World Food Programme to pause their on-going relief efforts in Idlib, with Atareb especially severely affected.
 The town of Takad was shelled by government forces for the first of many times, causing residents to flee, according to MSF.
 The SAA, alongside the auxiliary Local Defense Forces and Liwa al-Quds, advanced north of Az Zarbah and captured Rif Muhandiseen and Kafr Jum along with several surrounding tactical points on the approach to the strategic Regiment 46 base, also known as Base 46, which fell to rebel forces in November 2012.
 Another army unit reportedly made a push on a separate axis in Aleppo.

 On 14 February, a second Syrian Mil Mi-17 helicopter was shot down with a guided missile near Qubtan al-Jabal, killing its crew.
 According to an activist, the helicopter was shot down after dropping two barrel bombs.
-Between 14–15 February, pro-government shelling struck IDP camps located around the town of Sarmada, according to the UN and MSF.
+Between 14 and 15 February, pro-government shelling struck IDP camps located around the town of Sarmada, according to the UN and MSF.
 During 13–16 February, the UN reported that 160,000 people fled from advancing front lines, mostly from Atareb and Darat Izza sub-districts.
 The UN said a total of 100 civilians had been killed in the first two weeks of February by both air and ground-based strikes.